pingcap/tidb-operator/en/scale-a-tidb-cluster.md

 >
 > - If the resource's `requests` field is modified during the vertical scaling process, and if PD, TiKV, and TiFlash use `Local PV`, they will be scheduled back to the original node after the upgrade.
 At this time, if the original node does not have enough resources, the Pod ends up staying in the `Pending` status and thus impacts the service.
 > - TiDB is a horizontally scalable database, so it is recommended to take advantage of it simply by adding more nodes rather than upgrading hardware resources like you do with a traditional database.

+### Vertical scaling failure

+During the vertical scaling operation, Pods might go to the Pending state because of insufficient resources.
+See [Troubleshoot the Pod in Pending state](troubleshoot.md#the-pod-is-in-the-pending-state) for details.